Cara Loriz, Executive Director

 Kristina (Kiki) Hubbard, Advocacy & Communications Director

 Kristina Hubbard is the director of advocacy and communications for OSA.
-She's worked for a decade as a researcher, writer, and organizer on projects involving agricultural biotechnology and antitrust issues in the seed industry.
+She's worked for more than a decade as a researcher, writer, and organizer on projects involving agricultural biotechnology and antitrust issues in the seed industry.
 Hubbard leads OSA's efforts to promote policies that support the ongoing growth and success of organic seed systems.
-She's a contributing author to OSA's State of Organic Seed (2011) and sole author of the National Family Farm Coalition's Out of Hand: Farmers Face the Consequences of a Consolidated Seed Industry (2009).
-A resident of Montana, Hubbard serves on the board of directors for the Alternative Energy Resources Organization and the Montana Department of Agriculture's Organic Commodity Advisory Council.
+She's a contributing author to OSA's State of Organic Seed report (2011) and author of the National Family Farm Coalition's Out of Hand: Farmers Face the Consequences of a Consolidated Seed Industry (2009).
+Hubbard lives in Montana and serves on the board of directors for the Montana Department of Agriculture's Organic Commodity Advisory Council.

 Cathleen McCluskey, Communications & Outreach AssociateContact: email@example.com

 Cathleen McCluskey is the communications and outreach associate for OSA.
 She is a graduate of The Evergreen State College in Olympia, Washington where she studied Agricultural Systems Analysis, coordinated food sovereignty campaigns, and organized for federal-level public engagement regarding issues of market concentration in the agriculture sector.
-Cathleen supports all OSA communications, leads the organization’s design work, and coordinates the biennial Organic Seed Growers Conference.
+Cathleen supports all OSA communications, leads the organization’s design work, and organizes the biennial Organic Seed Growers Conference.
 She lives in the San Juan Islands where she helps run the Orcas Island Seed Library and plays a mean clarinet with the community band.

 Laurie McKenzie, Research & Education Associate, Northwest Region

-Laurie McKenzie is research and education assistant for OSA.
+Laurie McKenzie is the research and education assistant for OSA.
 She holds a master’s degree in plant breeding and genetics from Oregon State University, where her research focused on breeding for organic systems.
 Laurie has over 10 years of experience in the organic farming and seed world, having spent considerable time doing both production and direct marketing.
 At OSA Laurie is involved in coordinating field work for breeding and variety trial projects, writing educational guides and materials, and co-teaching on-farm workshops.
-She lives in Port Townsend, Washington where she can often be found rowing out on the bay and frolicking on the beach with her dog.
+She lives in Port Townsend, Washington, where she can often be found rowing out on the bay and frolicking on the beach with her dog.

 Jennifer Turney, Financial Manager